-- · persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - · persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated. - 1.6.
+- · persistently avoid child health services and treatment of the child's illnesses - · have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - · persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated. - 1.6.
 Staff are constantly mindful that pupils with special educational needs and disabilities can face additional safeguarding challenges including: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability - children with special educational needs and disabilities are particularly vulnerable to bullying and may show no outward signs - communication issues can be a barrier to effective safeguarding - 1.7.
 The following table gives some examples of what staff may see or hear, but this is not an exhaustive list and should not be used as a checklist:

-PHYSICAL ABUSE • Un (a • Ar • In to • In uise marks consistent with either straps or slaps ndue fear of adults - fear of going home to parents or carers ggression towards others nexplained injuries or burns - particularly if they are recurrent nd especially in non-mobile babies) ny injuries not consistent with the explanation given for them juries that occur on parts of the body which are not normally exposed falls, rough games juries to the side of the face, the ear, the neck ack eyes, particularly bilateral --- --
+Signs of potential Bruise marks consistent with either straps or slaps Undue fear of adults - fear of going home to parents or carers Aggression towards others Unexplained injuries or burns - particularly if they are recurrent PHYSICAL (and especially in non-mobile babies) Any injuries not consistent with the explanation given for them Injuries that occur on parts of the body which are not normally exposed ABUSE to falls, rough games Injuries to the side of the face, the ear, the neck Black eyes, particularly bilateral